-In Whole Brain Teaching, like the ancients, we do not believe Character Education can be taught as a unit, a subject among other subjects, but must be infused into daily life.
+The highest goal for teachers is not academic instruction but raising our students to be virtuous young adults.
+In Whole Brain Teaching, we do not believe Character Education can be taught as a unit, a subject among other subjects, but must be infused into daily life.
 If assemblies and mottos perfected students' moral skills, we would have no rude kids.
 Children bully each other under anti-bullying posters.

 Character Education is the golden thread woven throughout WBT.

 The simplest way to weave Character Education into every lesson is to teach students the appropriate use of simple manners.

 Use the please/okay, thank you/you're welcome, and praise/thank to model manners with your class.

 How do I inspire students to make smart choices?